 - Rain Gear – If you were riding in the monsoon season or to an area where it may rain, you should bring proper rain gear

-These are items that will come handy and you should pack these with the rest of your luggage.
+These are items that will come in handy and you should pack these with the rest of your luggage.

 - Headlamp / Torch – If possible, carry a hands-free headlamp, especially if you were planning to go trekking.
 If not, you must carry a normal torch.